BIG COMPANIES START SMALL

 Non-Accredited Investor Investments

-To assist in the potential investor’s requirement to adhere to their investment limits, the Firm provides a calculator for non-Accredited Investors that allows the investor to calculate their permissible investment under Rule 302.
+To assist in the potential investor’s requirement to adhere to their investment limits, a calculator is provided for non-Accredited Investors that allows the investor to calculate their permissible investment.
 The rules indicate that a non-accredited investor may only invest:

 Accredited Investor Investments